geraintluff/clap-cpp-example-plugins/README.md

 # C++ CLAP starter project

+⚠️  WIP, only properly tested on MacOS so far

 This is a starter CLAP project, aims to show how neat the CLAP API is,

 * Example synth (sine plucks) - no external dependencies